Plan Your Visit <--- Click here to return to the Plan Your Visit page

 Hunt Area Maps/Directions <-- Click here to see our Hunt Area Maps/Directions page and find more information about....

 • Driving Directions to the check stations with GPS coordinates

-Beginning fall 2022, weekly fall flood-up maps will no longer be available online.
-Stay tuned for future posting information.
+• *Beginning fall 2022, weekly fall flood-up maps are no longer be available online

 Beginning January 1, 2022 Sacramento NWR Complex hunt results will be published through CDFW's website.

 Click on the following links to find Hunt Results for the Sacramento NWR Complex:

 - Past Season Hunt Results Summaries - 2020-21

 - Past Season Hunt Results Summaries - 2019-20

 - Past Season Hunt Results Summaries - 2018-19

 Waterfowl Surveys <-- Click here to see the Complex's Waterfowl Survey Summaries